lilyinstarlight/lights/README.md

 ### WebSocket

 The WebSocket interface streams color updates to the client (which includes color updates as part of timed patterns) and supports receiving messages to set solid colors.

-The URI to connect to the WebSocket can be retrieved from a `GET` request to the `/wsinfo` endpoint.
+The URI to connect to the WebSocket can be retrieved by making a `GET` request to the `/wsinfo` endpoint.
 If the response from `/wsinfo` is empty, a default of `ws://<hostname>:8001/` should be assumed.

 ##### Format